To BPO or not BPO ? – that is the question

 So in this case a smaller pump running at 2 pole speed such as the SV or HMS series (pictured) are a better selection.

-They use less power, being smaller, yet have the same level of efficiency as a BPO (which at this low duty point will always have low efficiency as a function of centrifugal design).
+They use less power, being smaller yet have the same level of efficiency as the BPO which at this low duty point will always be low as a function of centrifugal design.

-The smaller pump will save space due to its smaller footprint.
-Installation costs will be less, making the process simpler and more economical.
+This will offer a space saving due to having a smaller foot print.
+Installation costs will be reduced, making the process simpler and more economical.

-The noise factor is often questioned with these smaller pumps, as being a higher-speed unit, it is often assumed they would be noisier than an average BPO.
+The noise factor is often raised as being a higher speed unit, it is often assumed they would be noisy.

 The SV4 met the acoustic requirements on this sensitive project and as a result, a dozen were installed and have been pumping merrily ever since.